Drug and Substance Checking Legislation Act 2020

 How KnowYourStuffNZ had to operate before the new Bill

-KnowYourStuffNZ operates within the law but our services exist in a legal grey area.
-Clarifying the law would allow services like ours to operate more openly to keep people safe.
+KnowYourStuffNZ operated within the law but our services existed in a legal grey area.
+Clarifying the law let services like ours operate more openly to keep people safe.

 The Misuse of Drugs Act and KnowYourStuffNZ

 KnowYourStuffNZ operates within the law – in this case the Misuse of Drugs Act 1975.
-We do not, for instance, handle illicit substances.
-Our clients have to do all of the sample preparation and handling themselves.
-We simply test what they have put in front of us, interpret the results, and provide harm reduction information.
+We did not, for instance, handle illicit substances.
+Our clients had to do all of the sample preparation and handling themselves.
+We simply tested what they have put in front of us, interpret the results, and provide harm reduction information.
 All samples are destroyed after testing.

-This does limit our service.
-Unlike testing services in the UK, we cannot take and hold a sample for analysis.
-We have to do all of our tests with our clients present.
+This did limit our service.
+Unlike testing services in the UK, we couldn’t take and hold a sample for analysis.
+We had to do all of our tests with our clients present.
 This means they get an immediate result and their involvement in the testing means they are likely to trust the results.
-However, it does limit the time we have to consider results.
-Similarly, if we cannot identify a substance, we cannot take that substance to a lab – we would be temporarily in possession and possession is a crime.
+However, it did limit the time we have to consider results.
+Similarly, if we couldn’t identify a substance, we couldn’t take that substance to a lab – we would have been temporarily in possession and possession is a crime.